rphuang/riot/README.md

 * Config - simple csv based configuration
 * server - the server module that loads configuration and starts all necessary threads for the picar

-## IotClientLib - .NET class library
+## Rito and Riot.* - .NET class libraries for Riot
-This is a C# client lib that can be used to build client app to control/communicate RIOT HTTP based server.
-It provides reusable building blocks and a standard interface that hides the details of the hardware.
-Initial version supports the components of Adeept Mars PiCar.
+This is a set of C# libraries that can be used to build server and client app to control/communicate via RIOT HTTP protocol.
-The lib has two parts - one set of interfaces for each component and a second set of concrete classes that implement those interfaces.
+It provides reusable building blocks and a standard interfaces that hides the details of the hardware.
+### Riot
-* HttpNode - the base class for all http implementation.
-As the base node for composite pattern, the base encapsulates both leaf and composite nodes.
+This project defines all the base interfaces and classes for RIOT.
+Riot uses composite pattern to form the base interfaces and classes.
-* HttpMotor - represent a motor
-* HttpServo - represent a servo
-* HttpUltrasonic - represent an ultrasonic sensor
-* HttpRGBLed - represent an RGB LED
-* HttpStripLed - represent a strip LED
-* HttpGpio - represent the GPIO on a Raspberry Pi that contains HttpGpioPins
-* HttpGpioPin - represent a GPIO pin on Raspberry Pi
-* HttpSystem - represent a server system that contains CPU & Memory
-* HttpCpu - CPU information on the server
-* HttpMemory - memory information on the server
+Refer to other projects to use and extend the base classes.

+### Riot.IoDevice
+The library implements RIOT clients for some IO devices/sensors such as DC motor, servo, DHT, and ultrasonic sensors.

+### Riot.Pi
+The Riot.Pi wraps the Raspberry Pi's system and gpio in simple RIOT HTTP protocol.
+Riot.Pi contains the data and nodes for Raspberry Pi's system and gpio.

+### Riot.SmartPlug
+The Riot.SmartPlug implements the client to access/control smart plugs through web service using RIOT HTTP protocol.
+Currently, only the Kasa HS1xx smart plugs are supported.
+It includes followings.

+### RiotDevices
+The RiotDevices is a simple Android app to monitor and control the followings:
+* Monitor Raspberry Pi's CPU amd memory status.
+System commands, like reboot and shutdown, can also posted to the Pi.
+* View Kasa smart plugs (model HS1xx) status and control on/off of the plugs.
+* Control robotic PiCar (Adeept Mars PiCar)

-## PiCar - Android App
+## RiotDevices - Android App
+The RiotDevices is a simple Android app to monitor and control devices via web service using RIOT HTTP protocol.
-The PiCar Android App is built with the IotClientLib and Xamarin Forms.
-It should be relative easy to make it work on iOS.
+The Android App is built with the Riot libraries and Xamarin Forms.
+It should be relative easy to make it work on iOS but had not tried on any IOS devices!!
+* Monitor Raspberry Pi's CPU amd memory status.
+* Send system commands, like reboot and shutdown, can also posted to the Pi.
+* View Kasa smart plugs (model HS1xx) status
+* Control on/off of the switch, reboot the plug, and set led-off status.
-* Control Adeept Mars PiCar via HTTP
+* Control robotic PiCar (Adeept Mars PiCar)
 * Video streaming via HTTP.
-Known Issue: video doesn't fit the screen.
-* Display server CPU memory information
-* Shutdown/reboot and user commands

 ## Examples
 * picarServer has examples for the followings: